CCrocilla/parkland/README.md

 - #### List of Automated Test Cases perfomed:
 8 Automated Tests have been performed in the application.
-The Automation Testing includes Urls Testing and Views Testing.
+The Automation Testing includes Urls Testing and Views Testing and have been included in the folder tests.
+The urls tests focus on testing the

 ### **Additional Tests**